luzfcb/webfont-maki/README.md

 webfont-maki
 ============

-Webfont version from open-source Mapbox Maki icons[1][2], build from maki 24px svg files using http://icomoon.io/app/, and css customized by me
+Webfont version from open-source Mapbox Maki icons[1][2], builded from maki 24px svg files using http://icomoon.io/app/, and css options and styles based on Font-Awesome 4 css styles

 Based on version 0.4.0 from original Maki icons